 Baseline characteristics

-8,9 For AMALFI and ORION-4, the baseline characteristics mentioned above will be compared between the overall population and the population for whom RCD is available (i.e. the “linked” population).7,8

-For RECOVERY, two separate comparisons will be made: 1) all randomised participants versus participants with linkage from any of the two data sources, and 2) participants with linked data from each data source.

-Primary and secondary outcomes
+Baseline characteristics of the overall and linked populations (i.e. those for whom the RCD source is available) will be compared to inspect the presence of any biases related to how different populations may interact with the healthcare system and thus be represented in the RCD sources (e.g. underrepresentation of specific age groups, genders, ethnicities, geographies, etc).8,9 For AMALFI and ORION-4, comparisons will be made between the overall population and the linked population.
+For RECOVERY, comparisons will be performed for all randomised participants versus participants with linkage from each data source (i.e. two separate comparisons).

 Continuous variables will be compared using independent samples T-test if normally distributed, or the Mann-Whitney U test if non-normally distributed; categorical variables will be compared using Pearson’s Chi-squared or Fisher’s exact tests where appropriate.
 Assessment of distribution normality will be performed by visual data inspection.

+Primary, secondary, and subsidiary outcomes

-For each trial and for each drug group of interest, two-by-two contingency tables will be constructed for comparisons of binary outcomes (with vs without record) according to different data sources.
-The measurement of agreement between data sources will be performed using Cohen’s Kappa10.116,7 Additionally, sensitivity, specificity, positive and negative predictive values will be computed based on a criterion standard for each comparison (except for comparisons in RECOVERY; see section 2.3.8).1
+For comparisons of binary outcomes (with vs without record) between data sources, two-by-two contingency tables will be constructed for each trial and each drug group of interest.
+The measurement of agreement between data sources will be performed using Cohen’s Kappa;10 k >0.8 will be considered evidence of substantial agreement.11 Venn diagrams will be built depicting the number of participants captured by each source.
+Additionally, sensitivity, specificity, positive and negative predictive values will be computed based on a reference standard for each comparison (except for comparisons in RECOVERY; see section 4.3.8).1 In the absence of an established standard for this trial, the source which captures both more patients and more entries will be considered superior; if the data source deemed best varies for different drug groups this will be described.

-For time-to-event outcomes, Kaplan-Meier curves will be constructed and the log-rank test will be used to test the null hypothesis of no difference between data sources.
+For time-to-event outcomes (section 4.3.3.2), Kaplan-Meier curves will be constructed and the log-rank test will be used to test the null hypothesis of no difference between data sources.

+Assessments of subsidiary outcomes will not include statistical testing, unless specified otherwise.

 Significance levels